DevExpress-Examples/XAF-How-to-show-the-number-of-list-view-items-in-the-navigation-control/README.md

 <!-- default badges end -->
 # XAF - How to show the number of List View items in the Navigation Control

 This example displays the number of List View items in the Navigation Control.
-When a user adds or deletes List View items, the navigation item captions update the record count automatically.
+When a user adds or deletes List View items, navigation item captions update the record count automatically.

 ### ASP.NET Core Blazor